Parameter estimation in Cox models with missing failure indicators and the OPPERA study: Analysis of the OPPERA Study

-The majority of the variables measured on the screener were not associated with the result of the clinical examination.
-The strongest predictor of being diagnosed with TMD was a count of non-specific orofacial symptoms (e.g stiffness, fatigue) in the previous three months.
-The time elapsed since enrollment and OPPERA study site were also important covariates, as shown in Bair et al. \cite{bairOpperaII}.
-Several other possible predictors of being diagnosed with TMD were identified, but including these additional predictors in the model did not significantly affect the results of the model and hence they were not included.
 Thus, we estimated the probability of being diagnosed with TMD based on the count of non-specific orofacial symptoms, time since enrollment, and OPPERA study site.
 This model was used to perform multiple imputation for those with no clinical examination.
 These imputed data sets were used to fit a series of Cox proportional hazards models to estimate the hazard ratio (and associated confidence interval and p-value) for each predictor using the methods described in section \ref{mi}.
 Examples of predictors include perceived stress, history of comorbid chronic pain conditions, and smoking status.

 In addition, Bair et al. \cite{bairOpperaII} examined univariate relationships between examination attendance and numerous possible predictor variables.
 Differences between examined and non-examined participants were small and most were not statistically significant.
 However, a few of the differences were statistically significant, indicating that the data were not MCAR, since MCAR requires that the probability of a missing observation does not depend on the data.